You are here

-If you are accepted into the program, the usual Bentley stipend is $26,000 per year, plus tuition expenses and university-provided health insurance.
+If you are accepted into the program, you are provided with a stipend for living expenses, plus free tuition and university-provided health insurance.
 Stipend amounts range from $26,000-$35,000 per year for living expenses depending on the funding source.
 Students will remain eligible for stipends and health insurance for as long as they maintain good academic standing (that is, passing all classes and comprehensive exams).
 Students accepting these stipends will be expected to teach one course per semester in their third and fourth years.
 Students will not ordinarily be allowed to work (other than teaching) during the academic year in which they receive a stipend.
 Stipend funding is guaranteed for the first four years with the fifth year contingent on student progress in the program.
 The program provides stipends both directly and through other funding sources.

-Harold S. Geneen Institute Fellowships: With the assistance of the Harold S. Geneen Charitable Trust, Bentley University is building upon its record of innovation and excellence by creating the Harold S. Geneen Doctoral Fellowships ($30,000 per applicant).
-Geneen Fellows will pursue directed, leading-edge research on important corporate governance issues through the Harold S. Geneen Institute of Corporate Governance, a consortium of faculty and PhD students dedicated to researching social, comparative and reformative approaches to governance.
+Harold S. Geneen Institute Fellowships: With the assistance of the Harold S. Geneen Charitable Trust, Bentley University has built upon its record of innovation and excellence through the Harold S. Geneen Doctoral Fellowships.
+Geneen Fellows pursue directed, leading-edge research on important corporate governance issues through the Harold S. Geneen Institute of Corporate Governance, a consortium of faculty and PhD students dedicated to researching social, comparative and reformative approaches to governance.